phelipetls/seriesbr/docs/source/demos/IBGE.rst

 In fact, you can search in a similar way within any column.
 Also notice that the string is a regex.

-We want the aggregate that goes by the code of 1419.
-So now let's take a look at the available variables:
+We want the aggregate that goes by the code 1419.
+So now let's take a look at the available variables with :py:func:`seriesbr.ibge.list_variables`.

 .. ipython:: python